cgreenhalgh/losing-her-voice/docs/protocol.md

 #### Audience app view

 Server subscribes to channel 'lhva.state'.
-Message is a simple (i.e. not JSON) string.
+Message is a JSON object with properties:
+- `state` (string) - state, see below
+- `performanceid` (string) performance ID

 Following custom values are specified:
 - 'RELOAD' - server reloads configuration file to send to subsequent apps